-(1) The normal period of study for a four year programme with an integrated foundation year (Year o) will be four years for a Bachelors programme of study and five years for an Integrated Masters programme.
-The maximum period of study for programmes with an integrated foundation year is six years for a Bachelors programme and seven years of an Integrated Masters programme.
+(1) The normal period of study for a four year course with an integrated foundation year (Year o) will be four years for a Bachelors course of study and five years for an Integrated Masters course.
+The maximum period of study for courses with an integrated foundation year is six years for a Bachelors course and seven years of an Integrated Masters course.

-Structure of programme
+Structure of course

 (2) The foundation year will consist of 120 credits at FHEQ level 3.
-No course unit in the programme will be identical to or will significantly overlap with, the content of course units on the undergraduate programmes to which successful students might progress.
+No module in the course will be identical to or will significantly overlap with, the content of modules on the undergraduate courses to which successful students might progress.

-Outcome of course assessment
+Outcome of module assessment

-(3) The pass mark for each course unit which forms part of the foundation year is 40%.
+(3) The pass mark for each module which forms part of the foundation year is 40%.